aldur/aldur.github.io/_posts/2023-10-29-jekyll-seo.md

 populating it and updating it with new articles.

 <div class="warning" markdown="1">
-The behaviour of the sitemap plugin depend on the index at which we add it to Jekyll's `plugins` array in the site configuration.
+The behaviour of the sitemap plugin depends on the index at which we add it to Jekyll's `plugins` array in the site configuration.
 </div>

 <div class="tip" markdown="1">
-In my case, I just added it last -- it "knows" _not_ add my RSS feed to the sitemap and I want it to index the rest of the content.
+In my case, I added it _last_ -- it "knows" _not_ add my RSS feed to the sitemap and I want it to index the rest of the content.
 </div>

-Last, we [add a `robots.txt`
+By [adding a `robots.txt`
 file](https://developers.google.com/search/docs/crawling-indexing/robots/create-robots-txt)
-to inform bots about the sitemap:
+we inform bots about the sitemap:

 ```txt
 User-agent: *